 Offering benefits to part-time employees does not have to be as difficult or expensive as many business owners think that it is.
 Providing benefits to part-time employees often benefits both the employer and the individual employee.
 The employer is able to attract and retain better talent, saving money, increasing income, and saving a lot of time hiring.
 The key is finding the right benefits that will provide something that your employees are looking for.

 Mira is able to provide an affordable employer-sponsored healthcare membership that can attract and retain employees while providing basic care that they may otherwise lack.
-For $45 per employee per month, you can help your employees get access to urgent care visits, same-day lab testing, and up to 80% savings on their prescriptions.
+For just $25 per employee per month, you can help your employees get access to essential healthcare services.
+Healthcare means healthier and more productive employees and a competitive workforce.
 Sign up today!